 Shifts responsibility for problem from the child to the adult.
 Further, advice may not address actual problem, may be misinterpreted or misunderstood, and may create additional problems if followed.
 This aproach is often the one taken by adults who see the child’s vulnerability as an opportunity to assert their own agendas.
 It distracts from affect and suggests a certain mistrust for child’s ability to solve problem.
 Advice-giving robs kids of an opportunity to develop problem-solving skill or confidence in their ability to handle difficulties they encounter.
 This strategy also encourages dependence, blame, and learned helplessness.
 Click here for alternatives to advice-giving.

-To become more responsive and supportive— not only in relationships with children, but with adults, as well— start paying attention to the responses you rely on most frequently.
-Avoiding these non-supportive patterns, common though they may be, can make an enormous difference in the connection you have with others.
+To become more responsive and supportive—not only in relationships with children, but with adults, as well—start paying attention to the responses you rely on most frequently.
+Avoiding these non-supportive patterns, common though they may be, can make an enormous difference in the trust and connection you have with others.
 Links to alternatives to the above responses are listed below.

 Excerpted and adapted from The Win-Win Classroom, by Dr. Jane Bluestein © 2008, Corwin Publishing, Thousand Oaks, CA. Similar issues are addressed in Creating Emotionally Safe Schools, as well as Parents, Teens & Boundaries, both by Dr. Jane Bluestein © Health Communications, Inc., Deerfield Beach, FL.

-Click here to order Dr. Bluestein’s article, “Ask—Don’t Tell” and “Being a Supportive Listener.”
+Order Dr. Bluestein’s articles: “Ask—Don’t Tell” and “Being a Supportive Listener.”

 Presentation: Bearing Witness: Support for Kids in Crisis